onnx/onnx/community/readme.md

 SIGs must have at least one, and may have up to two SIG chairs at any given time.
 SIG chairs are intended to be organizers and facilitators, responsible for the operation of the SIG and for communication and coordination with the other SIGs, the Steering Committee, and the broader community.
 All SIG chairs are appointed by the Steering Committee.
 If there are more than two contributors being considered for a particular SIG, the Steering Committee will vote on and resolve who the chairs would be.
 Candidates need to be Approvers.

-Each SIG must have a charter that specifies its scope (topics, subsystems, code repos and directories), responsibilities, areas of authority, how members and roles of authority/leadership are selected/granted, how decisions are made, and how conflicts are resolved.
-Charters are submitted to the ONNX GitHub via PR for review and approval by the Steering Committee who will be looking to ensure the scope of the SIG as represented in the charter is reasonable and that processes are fair.
+Each SIG must have a charter that specifies its scope (topics, subsystems, code repos and directories), responsibilities, and areas of authority.
+Charters are submitted to the ONNX GitHub via PR for review and approval by the Steering Committee who will be looking to ensure the scope of the SIG as represented in the charter is reasonable.
+All SIGs are expected to follow the standards established by the Steering Committee for how Contributors are roles of authority/leadership are selected/granted, how decisions are made, and how conflicts are resolved.

 A primary reason that SIGs exist is as forums for collaboration.
 Much work in a SIG should stay local within that SIG.
 However, SIGs must communicate in the open, ensure other SIGs and community members can find meeting notes, discussions, designs, and decisions, and periodically communicate a high-level summary of the SIG's work to the community.
 SIGs are also responsible to: